 Preschool will be offered at Red Hawk Elementary.
 The exact nature of the preschool program has not been determined; however, we are planning on offering preschool for both three and four year olds.
 Typically programming of this kind might look like:

-- Mon/Tues/Wed/Thurs (afternoons for four year olds)
+- Mon/Tues/Wed/Thurs (afternoons for three and four year olds)

 Q: Will there be support for gifted and talented students?